SEGNO: Generalizing Equivariant Graph Neural Networks with Physical Inductive Biases: Experiments

-\paragraph{Results on the direct prediction.} Table~\ref{table:directcmp} depicts the overall results of the direct prediction results on two datasets.
-For each dataset, besides the common setting with 1000 time step (1000 ts), we add two additional settings (1500 ts and 2000 ts) to evaluate the performance of long-term prediction.
-Meanwhile, we report the average forward time in seconds for 100 samples of each method.
-From Table~\ref{table:directcmp} we can observe that: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item It is evident that PINGO, equipped solely with EGNN, outperforms all baselines across all datasets and settings.
-Notably, compared to the best baseline SEGNN, the average error improvement on Charged and Gravity datasets is $0.254$ and $0.504$ respectively, indicating significant improvement. \item As the time step increases, PINGO's performance improvement becomes more pronounced.
-Compared to the best baseline SEGNN, the average error improvement increases from $0.074$ at 1000 time steps to $0.660$ at 2000 time steps, demonstrating the efficacy of PINGO in handling long-term prediction scenarios. \item As expected, PINGO's forward time ($0.0277$s) is slower than that of EGNN ($0.0126$s) due to its additional integration operation.
-Nevertheless, PINGO's forward time remains competitive compared to the best baselines ($0.0315$), indicating its efficiency. \end{itemize}
+\paragraph{Results} Table~\ref{table:nbody} depicts the overall results of all models on two datasets.
+It is evident that SEGNO, equipped solely with EGNN, outperforms all baselines across all datasets and settings.
+Specifically, compared to the best baseline SEGNN, the average error improvement ($\times 10^{-2}$) on Charged and Gravity datasets is $0.805$ and $0.894$ respectively, demonstrating significant improvement.
+Additionally, as timesteps increase, the performances of baselines largely drop while SEGNO still can model the latent trajectory.
+Thus, SEGNO's performance improvement becomes more pronounced.
+For example, compared to the best baseline SEGNN, the relative improvement in Gravity datasets increases from $28.24\%$ at 1000 time steps to $35.45\%$ at 1500 time steps, demonstrating the strong generalization ability of SEGNO.